UTILITY PARTNERS IS LOOKING FOR A

 Utility Partners, LLC provides state government, industrial, and municipal clients with innovative and cost-effective solutions for utility system management.
 From our roots in the southeast, Utility Partners has grown to establish regional offices in four states across the country, manages more than thirty public-private partnerships from one coast to another, and serves our clients with a staff of nearly 360 professionals.
 Our services include operations, maintenance, and management of public works, water, wastewater, and utility billing systems.

-The Wastewater Treatment Operator in Training will be under the direct supervision of the Plant Manager for the Woodsville Wastewater plant in Woodsville, New Hampshire.
-This position accomplishes a variety of duties related to the daily operation of wastewater treatment.
+The Wastewater Treatment Operator will be under the direct supervision of a Plant Manager in the northern NH area.
+This position requires a Grade 2 New Hampshire Wastewater Operator license.
+The selected candidate will need to accomplish a variety of duties related to the daily operation of wastewater treatment.

 - Conducts routine testing of wastewater and water as directed, records test results and maintains the plant logbook with accurate and timely entries of activities;